Phone and web companies race to reconnect quake-hit Nepal

 British phone company Vodafone has sent “Instant Network” equipment - portable devices enabling mobile phones to connect to the network when regular coverage is down - to areas in the Kathmandu valley worst affected by the April 25 earthquake.

-“I don’t think you can say mobile is a single silver bullet for emergency preparedness or response, but it’s critical that it’s prioritised,” said Kyla Reid of the GSM Association.
+“I don’t think you can say mobile is a single silver bullet for emergency preparedness or response, but it’s critical that it’s prioritized,” said Kyla Reid of the GSM Association.

 Reporting By Joseph D'Urso; Editing by Tim Pearce